Written March 29, 2024Encino Vascular Institute

 Medication adherence: Strict adherence to prescribed medications, including insulin or oral antidiabetic drugs, antiplatelet agents, and cholesterol-lowering medications, is crucial for managing diabetes and PAD and reducing the risk of complications.

-Schedule an appointment today.
+Schedule an appointment today

 If you have diabetes or are at risk of PAD, it is essential to prioritize your vascular health and seek timely medical care.
-Schedule an appointment with your healthcare provider to discuss screening, diagnosis, and personalized treatment options tailored to your needs.
+Book an appointment with your healthcare provider to discuss screening, diagnosis, and personalized treatment options tailored to your needs.
 By proactively managing diabetes and PAD and adopting healthy lifestyle habits, you can minimize the impact of these conditions and enjoy a better quality of life.

 Share this